erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize K Means for a specific use case (e.g., nearly sortdatasetata)
+7. Optimize K Means for a specific employ case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of K Means
 9. Compare K Means performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses K Means to solve a production problem
+10. Design a system that uses K Means to tackle a production problem
 11. Create unit tests with 100% code coverage for K Means
 12. Write a technical blog post explaining K Means to beginners